ryan hanley logo

 Putting the lesson into practice is the hard part.

-Why do you think people show up at the same conferences every year to hear the same speakers or have a library of half-finished books or buy endless online courses they’ve never logged into?
+Why do we show up at the same conferences every year to hear the same speakers, have a library of half-finished books, and buy endless online courses we’ve never logged into?

 We all want to improve, but so few of us have the balls to do the work.

-Fewer still, the fortitude and commitment to see that work through to its mastery.
+Fewer still, the grit and perseverance to see that work through to its mastery.

 It’s in this pursuit of mastery that we find meaning.